Penisola del Sinis – Mal di Ventre

 When to go

 Late May–June and September–early October are the windows: the sea is warm enough, the wind lighter, the lagoon birdlife active, and the seasonal beach buses and August crowds have eased.
-Avoid August — peak Italian holiday and Ferragosto pressure on the quartz beaches, plus parking caps.
+Avoid August itself, when peak Italian holiday and Ferragosto pressure land on the quartz beaches, along with parking caps.
 Flamingos and waders are most reliable on the Stagno di Cabras outside high summer.
-Out of season, services thin dramatically: confirm museum and Tharros hours, restaurant openings and boat operators before you commit to a route.
-The trade-off is real — come in shoulder season and the coast is quiet and cool, but you must plan around reduced public transport and seasonal closures rather than assume everything is open.
+Out of season, services thin dramatically; confirm openings before you commit to a route.
+The trade-off is real.
+Come in May or October and the coast is quiet and cool, but you must plan around reduced public transport and seasonal closures rather than assume everything is open.

 How to get there

-Train-first, with honest gaps.
-Take the train to Oristano on the Cagliari–Sassari/Olbia mainline (regional and Intercity) — the rail terminus for the area.
-There is no rail beyond Oristano; the Sinis needs bus or car.
+The rails end at Oristano.
+Take the train there on the Cagliari–Sassari/Olbia mainline (regional and Intercity); beyond it, the Sinis needs bus or car.
 From Oristano's ARST bus station, at or near the train station, ARST Line 430 (Oristano – Cabras – San Giovanni di Sinis – Is Aruttas) serves the beaches, a run of about 50 minutes.
-Critically, the San Giovanni di Sinis / Is Arutas beach buses are summer-only (roughly July–August) and low-frequency (about every four hours) — verify the current ARST 430 calendar.
+Critically, the San Giovanni di Sinis / Is Arutas beach buses are summer-only (roughly July–August) and low-frequency, about every four hours; verify the current ARST 430 calendar.
 Outside summer you effectively need a car or taxi.
 Cabras town itself is reachable year-round by ARST bus from Oristano (about 15 min).
 Mal di Ventre island is boat-only, typically by zodiac / taxi-boat from Mari Ermi (sometimes Putzu Idu), around €25 adult / €15 child (verify operators and fares each season).
 Airports: Cagliari-Elmas (~1h45 by car) or Olbia, both with train links to Oristano.

 Where to stay

 Verify operation and open dates, as many beach-side options are seasonal.
 Hotel Sa Pedrera sits on the Cabras–San Giovanni di Sinis road at km 7.5; Hotel Villa Canu is in Cabras town.
 For the slow-stay angle, the agriturismi work well: Agriturismo S'Incant'e Sinis (Cabras, near San Salvatore), Agriturismo Capo San Marco (San Giovanni di Sinis) and Agriturismo Il Sinis (Loc.
 San Salvatore).
 The Marine Protected Area's own site lists accommodations (areamarinasinis.it) and is the curated reference.
-Outside summer, confirm which properties are open before you travel — the peninsula empties, and a booking that looks live online may be seasonal.
-Cabras itself makes the most practical year-round base, since it has the ARST bus link and is the heart of the bottarga fishery.
+Outside summer, confirm which properties are open before you travel.
+The peninsula empties, and a booking that looks live online may be seasonal.
+Cabras itself makes the most practical year-round base: it has the ARST bus link, and it is the heart of the bottarga fishery.

 What to eat

-The signature is bottarga di muggine di Cabras — cured grey-mullet roe, grated over pasta or sliced with olive oil — a Slow Food Presidium and the area's defining product.
+The signature is bottarga di muggine di Cabras, cured grey-mullet roe, grated over pasta or sliced with olive oil: a Slow Food Presidium and the area's defining product.
 Ask also for merca, boiled mullet wrapped in zibba, a lagoon herb, a traditional Cabras dish.
 Drink Vernaccia di Oristano DOC, the local oxidative white.
-Around these sit Sardinian staples: pane carasau, fregola (often with clams, arselle), and gulf seafood.
-The food here is inseparable from the lagoon and the fishery — eating bottarga in Cabras is eating the place itself, and the Consorzio Pontis is the living link between the table and the water.
+Around these sit the Sardinian staples: pane carasau and fregola (often with clams, arselle), plus gulf seafood.
+The food here is inseparable from the lagoon.
+Eating bottarga in Cabras is eating the place itself, and the Consorzio Pontis is the living link between the table and the water.
 Confirm restaurant opening hours off-season, when many close.

 What to do

 Walk the Tharros archaeological area at Capo San Marco, the Phoenician/Punic/Roman ruins above the sea (check seasonal hours).
 Beside it, San Giovanni di Sinis preserves an early-Christian/Byzantine basilica and surviving reed-roofed fishermen's huts.
 In Cabras, the Museo Civico Giovanni Marongiu holds the Giganti di Mont'e Prama plus Tharros and Mal di Ventre shipwreck finds; a combined Tharros-plus-museum ticket is usually available (verify).
-Birdwatch on the Stagno di Cabras lagoon — flamingos, waders — and learn the bottarga fishery through the Consorzio Pontis.
-The quartz-grain beaches of Is Arutas, Mari Ermi and Maimoni are the coast's signature.
+Birdwatch on the Stagno di Cabras lagoon (flamingos, waders) and learn the bottarga fishery through the Consorzio Pontis.
+The quartz-grain beaches (Is Arutas, Mari Ermi, Maimoni) are the coast's signature.
 Mal di Ventre (Malu Entu) island is a guided boat day trip with snorkel and dive sites, including the Relitto del Vaporetto wreck.
 Respect the Marine Protected Area zoning throughout.

 Respect